 The majority of microtunnelling work is carried out using slurry TBM’s (Tunnel Boring Machines).
 These offer the ability to work below the water table, using the slurry as a transport medium for the excavation arisings and to balance the ground water pressure.
 Excavated material is separated from the liquid by a specialised plant situated at ground level.
 The liquid is then recycled, being sent back to the TBM and forming a closed loop system.
 This method of excavation also enables construction of pipelines within challenging ground conditions without any type of pre-treatment or ground water control.
 This type of TBM can also be configured to work in rock.

-Another of the advantages provided by microtunnelling is the minimal ground movement caused during installation.
+Another of the advantages provided by microtunnelling is the minimal ground movement caused during installation, this is why you need a professional to work on this, Fanus offers local home repairs in George, Wilderness and Mossel Bay areas.

 Terra Solutions Ltd owns and operates a range of slurry microtunnelling TBM’s